-McSally says a superior officer raped her when in Air Force
+McSally says in Senate hearing she was raped in Air Force

 - Evacuations in California take place as storm approaches VIEW

 “I’m deeply affected by that testimony,” said Sen. Kirsten Gillibrand, D-N.Y., who has pushed strongly for changes.

 At a break, McSally hugged others who were appearing before the committee, including a West Point graduate who detailed being raped by her commander.

 Capt.
 Carrie Volpe, an Air Force spokeswoman, said the branch was appalled at and “deeply sorry” about what McSally had experienced.